- Charities suggest suitable individuals

 4. Ongoing support from Beam through training and into work

-5. Members help each other
+5. People help each other

 This is the Beam model: a journey that hopes to take a vulnerable but determined homeless person all the way through training and into work and - ultimately - the chance to mentor and inspire others to follow in their footsteps.